Discovery

 Shopify Collabs is a no-brainer when you’re a Shopify merchant just starting out with influencer marketing.
 But with its current capabilities, you’ll quickly grow out of it.

 Lucky you, because Modash integrates with Shopify seamlessly.
-Just connect your Shopify store to Modash, and you can gift your products to influencers, track the order and their performance using discount codes or UTM links, and report on it all from one tool.
+Just connect your Shopify store to Modash, and you can:

 Talk about making influencer marketing a breeze, right?
 Don’t take just my word for it: try Modash for free, no credit card needed.